 DENIZENS OF THE COHOS TRAIL

 We are missing many pictures in the Denizens of the Cohos Trail.
-If anyone out there has any pictures of the listed wildlife, please feel free to send them to us.
-Try to resize the pictures to 400 X 300 or smaller.
-We are on a dial-up up here and downloading larger pictures can be quite time consuming.
+If anyone out there has any pictures of the listed wildlife, please feel free to send them to us at [email protected].
 Our goal is to have pictures for everything we list on these pages.

-and, of course, that famous and storied menace, the Black Fly.
+And, of course, don’t forget that famous and storied menace, the Black Fly.